Wilf Copping joined Arsenal from Leeds United in 1934 as a replacement for Gunners legend Bob John who was 35 years old by then.

 |Appearances||189 (189 starts, 0 as a sub)|

 The Yorkshireman featured at left-half and centre-half for Herbert Chapman’s side during the Gunners’ trophy-rich mid-30s spell.

-After making his debut on August 25, 1934, Copping played all but the final three games as Arsenal won the second of their hat-trick of League titles.
+After making his debut on August 25, 1934, Copping played all but the final three games as Arsenal won the third of their hat-trick of league titles.

 The defender was also pivotal during the subsequent double-winning season, two Charity Shield victories and another League crown in 1938.

 During his time at Highbury, Copping was a regular for England and was one of seven Arsenal players to start against Italy in 1934’s infamous ‘Battle of Highbury’.
 He was named man of the match in England’s 3-2 win.

 But with World War II looming large, Wilf put in a transfer request to return to his family in Yorkshire.
 Arsenal complied and Leeds United re-signed their man.

 When all first-class football was cancelled at the outbreak of war, Copping joined the army and he eventually retired from football in 1942.